Ontario Highway 62: Route description

 the highway travels straight north into Madoc Township, passing through Eldorado, site of the first gold rush in Ontario.

-At Keller Bridge, the highway enters the Canadian Shield, with farmland giving way to thick forests and frequent rock outcroppings for the remainder of its length.
+At Keller Bridge, the highway crosses under transmission lines and enters the Canadian Shield, with farmland giving way to thick forests and frequent rock outcroppings for the remainder of its length.
 The next 50 km of Highway 62 bypasses the Hastings Colonization Road through the particularly barren townships of Tudor and Cashel and Limerick, with a combined population of under 1,000.

 Only the communities of Bannockburn and Millbridge break the endless forests.